Current Issue

 4 issues per year

-The conceptions of the authors express their personal opinion and do not engage the editors of the journal.
+The authors' statements reflect their personal opinions and do not involve the editors of the journal.

 The Editorial Board is committed to open science and free access to scientific publications.
 No Article Processing Charges apply.

-The Publisher allows for immediate free access to the work and permits any user to read, download, copy, distribute, print, search, or link to the full texts of articles, crawl them for indexing, pass them as data to software, or use them for any other lawful purpose.
+The Publisher provides instant free access to the work and permits any user to read, download, copy, distribute, print, search, or link to the full texts of articles, crawl them for indexing, pass them as data to software, or use them for any other lawful purpose.
+All submitted manuscripts will be checked for plagiarism.

 Typeset by: